 Faculty Fellow Matt Bloom (Business Management) was mentioned in an article on The Washington Post titled: "A Pastor Confessed to His Church He Was Tired, and He Planned a Break.
 Then, The Coronavirus Hit D.C."

 Flourishing in Ministry Program Aims to Counter Pastor Burnout

 Sep 20, 2018

-Faculty Fellow Matt Bloom was interviewed in an article for the National Catholic Reporter about his research with the Flourishing in Ministry program at the University of Notre Dame.
+Faculty Fellow Matt Bloom (business management) was interviewed in an article for the National Catholic Reporter about his research with the Flourishing in Ministry program at the University of Notre Dame.